blouyakis/emt_basic/module_3_test.md

 ### Q28 🟢
 **Front**
-After assisting with inhaler in emphysema patient, you must document:
+Your patient is a 59-year-old woman with a history of emphysema.
+Per protocol, you have assisted the patient in using her medication inhaler.
+Which of the following must be documented?
 · Chemical name · **Response to medication** · Expiration date · All of the above

 **Back**